syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Getting-Started.md

 {% tabs %}

 {% highlight C# %}
-// Create an instance of XPtoolbar
+// Create an instance of XPToolbar

 XPToolBar xpToolBar1 = new XPToolBar();

-// Create instance of XPtoolbar items
+// Create instance of XPToolbar items
 ParentBarItem parentBarItem1 = new ParentBarItem();
 StaticBarItem staticBarItem1 = new StaticBarItem();
 TextBoxBarItem textBoxBarItem1 = new TextBoxBarItem();